dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   But now this command can be used to show bonus timer in any level.
 Setting game turns to 0 will hide the timer.
   Example: BONUS_LEVEL_TIME(12000)
+ CREATURE_AVAILABLE
+  Tells the game whether a creature of specific kind can come through that player's Portal.
+Parameters of this command are changed to original, an now look like this:
+  CREATURE_AVAILABLE(​[player],​[creature],​[can be attracted],
+      ​[amount forced])
+  where:
+  [can be attracted] - If set to 1, it is possible to attract
+      the creature, either by rooms or by forced attraction.
+      (so it works like 4th parameter in original command).
+  [amount forced] - Amount of creatures of that kind which
+      can be force-attracted (attracted even if player doesn't have rooms required by that creature).
+Originally there was no possibility to skip attraction conditions.
  DISPLAY_OBJECTIVE
   The 2nd parameter can now have the following values:
   - 'PLAYERx' - zoom to player's dungeon heart